ebarross/devweb-api/README.md

 ﻿# food pls - API REST

-API utilizada para fornecer dados para o "food pls", um aplicativo de delivery de comida.
+REST API using Node and Express to provide data to "Food pls", a food delivery app.